d3vgru/nodetsam/README.md

 Client should be able to connect in native (ActivityPub), OStatus-compliant, GNU social, and Mastodon modes

-Server should be able to provide API for clients from GNU social, Mastodon, and does ActivityPub have a client?
+Instance should be able to provide API for clients from GNU social, Mastodon, and postActiv

 Storage should be able to use native (ActivityPub), GNU social, or Mastodon schema

 ## P2P mode

-* need to identify what server functions can be offloaded
+* need to identify what instance functions can be offloaded

-  -define minimum requirements of a server that only supports p2p clients
+  -define minimum requirements of an instance that only supports p2p clients

 * instances add alternate endpoints for...